 It is often tempting to talk to the other driver after an accident; you have been through a difficult experience, and you may want to hash out what happened.
 Avoid this impulse, and do not speak to the other driver or their insurance representative about the accident.
 Even if you have the best intentions, you may inadvertently say something that could be damaging to your case.
 Explain that you will be hiring an attorney and he will handle the process.
 This will maximize your chances of a full recovery.

 Finally, even if you do not think that you were badly hurt, consider getting medical attention promptly.
 Some injuries may not be immediately apparent, and a thorough evaluation by a doctor can help you be diagnosed and treated promptly.
 If you do not go to a doctor or hospital shortly after an accident, the insurance company may claim that you weren’t really injured — or that you made your medical problems worse by waiting to seek treatment.

 It is important for both your own health and your legal case to see a medical professional as soon as possible after your Ohio car accident.
 Your next step after that would be to contact an attorney immediately.
-We serve much of Southwestern Ohio, including the communities of Hillsboro, Hamilton, and Wilmington.
+We serve much of Southwestern Ohio, including the communities of Lebanon, Hillsboro, Hamilton, and Wilmington.